Blind Boxes: The TikTok-Driven Retail Hack Behind Labubu Success

-Pop Mart, maker of Labubu blind boxes, announced recently that its American revenue had increased by more than 1,200% year-over-year in Q3.
+Pop Mart, maker of Labubu blind boxes, generated more than $5 billion in 2025.
+Revenue soared 185% year-over-year.

 What Are Blind Boxes?